Virginia Survey Guide

 With this information, a surveyor can give you a realistic estimate rather than a wide range.
 Be cautious of estimates that seem unusually low without explanation, especially for complex or large parcels.

-When You Need a Boundary Survey vs. When You Don't
+When Do You Need a Boundary Survey vs. When You Don't?

 You need a boundary survey when the legal location of your property line matters.
 That includes fence and wall construction near the boundary, additions to your home that could encroach on setback requirements or the property line, boundary disputes with neighbors, subdivision of a parcel into two or more lots, and most commercial real estate transactions.